 The city of Montreal in the Quebec Province is one of the most visited destinations in Canada with lots of friendly people.
 French is the most commonly spoken language here but nearly everyone also speaks English.
 Like many big cities, it is divided up into neighborhoods but the most popular area is the downtown, particularly Old Montreal.

 Old Montreal is the most historic part of the city with buildings designed during the French and British colonization.
 Statues idolizing this era are scattered throughout this area.
-If you are interested in architecture or history, then just wondering around would supply hours of entertainment.
+If you are interested in architecture or history, then just wandering around would supply hours of entertainment.
 Down by the waterfront, there is a paved bike path, the Old Port (Vieux-Port) Promenade that goes for a number of miles/kilometers.
-It is basically flat with lovely views and little parks along the way.
+It is flat with lovely views and little parks along the way.
 An accessible bathroom is available at the Old Port near the back and red Daniel McAllister tugboat.

 Across from the Notre Dame Basilica of Montreal is a popular courtyard, called Place d’Armes, where people gather and take pictures.
 In the center is the founder of Montreal, Paul de Chomedey.
 A regular is Robert the Bubble Wizard who entertains and dazzles onlookers by filling the air with all kinds of bubbles.
-He has his own bubble recipe and hand-crafted wands, which he also sells.
-This is how he makes his living, but doesn’t necessarily have set hours.
+He has his bubble recipe and hand-crafted wands, which he also sells.
+This is how he makes his living but doesn’t necessarily have set hours.